dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 Start the app.

 {{< copyable name="step-02" >}}
-docker-compose up -d
+cd kubernetes
+kubectl apply -f .
 {{< /copyable >}}

-You can see that the datadot referenced in the docker-compose file has been created.
+You should see that the datadot referenced in the `redis-pvc.yaml` file has been created.

 {{< copyable name="step-03" >}}
 dm list